Introduction to Automated Negotiation: Bidding Strategies

 The problem with that, however, is that its success depends on the accuracy of our opponent modeling algorithms.
 If we cannot estimate $\util_2$ accurately, then our agent could be making concessions that are too large, yielding suboptimal agreements, or it could be making concessions that are too small, preventing the agents from coming to an agreement at all.

 An alternative approach to reach good outcomes using TFT, is to use \textit{relative} concessions, instead of absolute ones~\cite{Baarslag2013TitForTat}.
-By this we mean that we first pick some ideal outcome $\off^*$, such as the maximum social welfare solution, of the Nash bargaining solution (see Section \ref{sec:bargaining_solutions}) and then we measure concession relative to that ideal outcome:
+By this we mean that we first pick some ideal outcome $\off^*$, such as the max-sum solution, or the Nash bargaining solution (see Section \ref{sec:bargaining_solutions}) and then we measure concession relative to that ideal outcome:

 Note that this does require you to know which outcome $\off^*$ would be ideal, which would still depend on the opponent's utility function.
 However, it requires much less knowledge about $\util_2$ than if we used Eqs.~(\ref{eq:con_1_opp}) and (\ref{eq:con_2_opp}).